 Beer-Battered Baked Fish Ingredients

 - 1 ½ teaspoons paprika

 - favorite chips

-- Combine flour, cornstarch, salt, ½ teaspoon cayenne pepper, ½ teaspoon paprika and pepper in mixing bowl (large enough to place the fish flat on the bottom–a cookie sheet will work, too).
+- Combine flour, cornstarch, salt, ½ teaspoon cayenne pepper, ½ teaspoon paprika and pepper in mixing bowl (large enough to place the fish flat on the bottom–or use a baking pan for this purpose).

 - Scoop 1 cup of flour mixture out of bowl and place in a large bowl; set aside.